 Statutory Sick Pay (SSP) may be available to you if you’re unable to work as a result of being contacted by the NHS Wales Test, Trace, Protect service through coming into contact with someone who has coronavirus (subject to eligibility).
 For further information read test, trace, protect: guidance for employers.

 Read contact tracing: if you’re a confirmed contact for further information.

 What signs should I look out for in terms of scams?

-The personal information you’ll be asked to provide on yourself and/or on your contacts is voluntary.
-You can decline to provide this information if you have any doubts or concerns.
-In supporting the NHS Wales Test, Trace, Protect service to deliver contact tracing in Wales, you should remain vigilant for any signs of cyber security, spoofing, phishing or fraud.
+In supporting the NHS Wales Test, Trace, Protect service to deliver contact tracing, you should remain vigilant for any signs of cyber security, spoofing, phishing or fraud.
 You’ll only be contacted through the service if you’ve received a positive test for coronavirus or you’ve been identified as a contact of someone who has tested positive.

-All contacts from the NHS Wales Test Trace Protect Services will come from dedicated numbers, further information on which is included in these pages:
+All contacts from the NHS Wales Test Trace Protect Services will come from specific numbers which you’ll find in these pages: